It’s Good to Talk

 - If they have already started to action their plan (eg taken tablets) or are at immediate risk, try to make sure they are not on their own, and call 999 or take him/her to A&E.

 Supporting someone who is experiencing suicidal thoughts can be challenging.
 Even if they are receiving help from Mental Health services they will still need your support.
-The suicide prevention charities listed above provide information to help you if you are worried about someone.
+The suicide prevention charities listed on our Get Help page provide information to help you if you are worried about someone.

 Helping Early Before Things Become Overwhelming